Nigerian egg roll

 Cover and leave to rest and rise for 45 minutes to one hour.

-Drain on a plate lined with kitchen napkin.
+Drain on a plate lined with a kitchen napkin.

 Let us know how much you enjoyed the Nigerian egg Roll.